-ELELYSO™ (taliglucerase alfa for injection), Protalix’s first commercial product, was approved for marketing by the U.S. Food and Drug Administration in May 2012, by Israel's Ministry of Health in September 2012 and by the Brazilian National Health Surveillance Agency (ANVISA) in March 2013.
-It also has been approved by the applicable regulatory authorities in Uruguay, Mexico, Chile and other countries.
+ELELYSO™ (taliglucerase alfa for injection), Protalix’s first commercial product, was approved for marketing by the U.S. Food and Drug Administration in May 2012, by Israel's Ministry of Health in September 2012, by the Brazilian National Health Surveillance Agency (ANVISA) in March 2013, by the Australian Therapeutic Goods Administration (TGA) in May 2014, by Health Canada in May 2014.
+In addition, it has been approved by the applicable regulatory authorities in Uruguay, Mexico and Chile.
 In Latin America, ELEYSO is known as UPLYSO™ (alphataliglicerase).
 ELELYSO is the first FDA-approved plant cell-based recombinant therapeutic protein.
 Additional regulatory submissions are in progress elsewhere throughout the world.

 Since its approval, ELELYSO has been marketed in the United States by Pfizer Inc., Protalix’s commercialization partner.
 In November 2009, Protalix granted Pfizer an exclusive, worldwide license to develop and commercialize taliglucerase alfa, but retained those rights in Israel.
 In June 2013, Pfizer transferred the commercialization rights in the Brazilian market back to Protalix.
 Protalix has been marketing ELELYSO in Israel since its 2012 approval.